cenkalti/darbe/README.md

 # Darbe
 RDS MySQL replication setup tool

+> **Note:** This project is now obsolete.
+AWS introduced [Blue/Green Deployments](https://aws.amazon.com/blogs/aws/new-fully-managed-blue-green-deployments-in-amazon-aurora-and-amazon-rds/) for Amazon RDS and Aurora, which provides a fully managed solution for zero-downtime database migrations and upgrades.
+Blue/Green deployments offer the same benefits that Darbe was created to provide, with better integration and support from AWS.
+>
+> Darbe served [put.io](https://put.io) well from 2016 until AWS Blue/Green deployments became available.
+This repository is preserved for historical reference.

 # What is it?
 Darbe is for setting up a manual replication between RDS instances of MySQL.
 Manual replication has 2 benefits over creating a Read Replica: